Jigsaw-Code/outline-sdk/README.md

 The Outline Client uses a **generated mobile library** on Android, iOS and macOS (based on Cordova) and a **side service** on Windows and Linux (based on Electron).

 Below we provide more details on each integration approach.
+For more details about setting up and using Outline SDK features, see the [Discussions tab](https://github.com/Jigsaw-Code/outline-sdk/discussions).

 ### Generated Mobile Library